-POLICY # 5.2 - Request for Quotations (\$10,000 - up to but not including \$100,000)
+POLICY # 5.2 - Request for Quotations

+(Goods and/or Services: \$10,000 up to but not including \$133,800 | Construction: \$10,000 up to but not including \$334,400)

-- (1) Client Departments shall utilize all applicable City Contracts and shall otherwise be in accordance with the Procurement Policy. - (2) For procurements where there are no applicable City Contracts, a Request for Quotations process is used by the Client Department for Goods and/or Services with an estimated procurement value of between \$10,000 and up to but not including \$100,000 in the following manner: - (a) the applicable templated Request for Quotations documents shall be used to issue and secure Bids from vendors unless otherwise previously approved by the Procurement Section; - (b) a minimum of three compliant Bids from different vendors shall be obtained by any method of written communication unless otherwise approved by the Procurement Section: - (c) in seeking the vendors for Request for Quotations, staff shall also use the electronic vendor database; - (d) Bids must be received from a minimum of three separate vendors; - (e) a "No Bid" response shall not be considered a valid Bid; - (f) all vendors shall receive the same Request for Quotations written information; - (g) the Request for Quotations shall be awarded to the Lowest Compliant Bid; and - (h) all written Bids shall be retained in the Client Department files in accordance with City By-law No. 11-040 (To Establish Retention Periods for Records of the City of Hamilton), as amended, re-enacted or replaced from time to time.
+- (1) Client Departments shall utilize all applicable City Contracts and shall otherwise be in accordance with the Procurement Policy. - (2) For procurements where there are no applicable City Contracts, a Request for Quotations process is used by the Client Department for: - (a) Goods and/or Services with an estimated procurement value of between \$10,000 and up to but not including \$133,800; or - (b) construction with an estimated procurement value of between \$10,000 and up to but not including \$334,400. - (3) The Request for Quotations process shall be carried out in the following manner: - (a) the applicable templated Request for Quotations documents shall be used to issue and secure Bids from vendors unless otherwise previously approved by the Procurement Section: - a minimum of three compliant Bids from different vendors shall be obtained by any method of written communication unless otherwise approved by the Procurement Section; - (c) in seeking the vendors for Request for Quotations, staff shall also use the electronic vendor database: - (d) Bids must be received from a minimum of three separate vendors; - (e) a "No Bid" response shall not be considered a valid Bid; - (f) all vendors shall receive the same Request for Quotations written information; - (g) the Request for Quotations shall be awarded to the Lowest Compliant Bid; and - (h) all written Bids shall be retained in the Client Department files in accordance with City By-law No. 11-040 (To Establish Retention Periods for Records of the City of Hamilton), as amended, re-enacted, or replaced from time to time.

-The Manager of Procurement may waive the requirement for three Bids, but will only do so where the Client Department has demonstrated to the satisfaction of the Manager of Procurement that a minimum of three Bids cannot be obtained.
+The Manager of Procurement may waive the requirement for three Bids but will only do so where the Client Department has demonstrated to the satisfaction of the Manager of Procurement that a minimum of three Bids cannot be obtained.

-- (3) Any multi-year Request for Quotations, including any contract with option(s) to extend, issued by the Client Department must be reviewed and approved by the Procurement Section prior to the RFQ being issued.
-As well, all Bids received in response to a multi-year Request for Quotations and any award recommendation shall also be reviewed by the Procurement Section to ensure compliance with the RFQ this Policy #5.2. - (4) Staff is encouraged to seek more than the minimum three written Bids to ensure a more competitive process and to utilize any Request for Quotations template provided by the Procurement Section. - (5) In the event that two or more identical Bids are received and are the Lowest Compliant Bids, best and final offers will be solicited from each of these vendors in order to break the tie.
-If this effort is unsuccessful, then a draw will be held to determine the successful vendor. - (6) The Procurement Section shall assist when requested by the Client Department, or when deemed necessary, with the Request for Quotations process.
+- (4) Any multi-year Request for Quotations, including any contract with option(s) to extend, and/or any Request for Quotations for construction with an estimated procurement value between \$200,000 and up to but not including \$334,400 issued by the Client Department must be reviewed and approved by the Procurement Section prior to the RFQ being issued.
+As well, all Bids received in response to: - (a) a multi-year Request for Quotations; and/or - (b) a Request for Quotations for construction, and any award recommendation shall also be reviewed by the Procurement Section to ensure compliance with the RFQ to this Policy #5.2.

-- (7) An authorized online Purchase Requisition shall be utilized to initiate a Purchase Order and/or formal Contract process. - (8) When a Client Department would like to issue an RFP in lieu of a Request for Quotations, the RFP shall be issued by the Procurement Section in the same manner as for Requests for Proposals in Policy # 5.4 of the Procurement Policy.
+- (5) Staff is encouraged to seek more than the minimum three written Bids to ensure a more competitive process and to utilize any Request for Quotations template provided by the Procurement Section. - (6) In the event that two or more identical Bids are received and are the Lowest Compliant Bids, best and final offers will be solicited from each of these vendors in order to break the tie.
+If this effort is unsuccessful, then a draw will be held to determine the successful vendor. - (7) The Procurement Section shall assist when requested by the Client Department, or when deemed necessary, with the Request for Quotations process. - (8) An authorized online Purchase Requisition shall be utilized to initiate a Purchase Order and/or formal Contract process. - (9) When a Client Department would like to issue an RFP in lieu of a Request for Quotations, the RFP shall be issued by the Procurement Section in the same manner as for Requests for Proposals in Policy # 5.4 of the Procurement Policy.